atreyasha/spp-explainability/docs/develop.md

     6. Improve cryptic parts of code eg. loading internal model patterns with CW token and numerical epsilon

+    7. Think of ways to use patterns only when there are enough words in front and not to always compute, if this is possible at all

 ### Long-term

 1. Performance

+    1.  create `slurm-s3it` branch later on if it is really necessary

-    1.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> need to have the vocabulary object catch such an error
+    2.  add check to ensure start, end and pad tokens don\'t occur adversarially inside sequence -\> need to have the vocabulary object catch such an error

-    2.  add predict function for both mimic and oracle model which does not need extra data to be loaded
+    3.  add predict function for both mimic and oracle model which does not need extra data to be loaded -\> can also accept stdin as unix pipe

-    3.  check if packed sequences could be incoporated into model
+    4.  check if packed sequences could be incoporated into model

 2. Re-check potential pitfalls

     1.  add `with torch.no_grad()` scope indicator alongside `model.eval()` to perform inference/validation correctly and
-        efficiently -\> check other areas where this can be done
+        efficiently -\> add `model.train()` back when evaluation is done and training is needed

     2.  check to ensure detach and clones are done together where variable is created and updated, or otherwise detach is done for